circleci/circleci-docs/jekyll/_cci2/glossary.md

 ### primary container

 The first image listed in `config.yml`.
-This is where build commands are executed for jobs using the Docker executor .
+This is where commands are executed for jobs using the Docker executor.

 ### remote Docker